Trust vs. Estate: How Are Trusts Used in Estates?

 All these worries boil down to the same base concern: you don’t want to get audited.
 But what exactly is an audit, how can you minimize the risk of one and what should you do if it happens to you?
 Do you know your taxpayer rights?

 Despite common assumptions, the Internal Revenue Service (IRS) isn’t made up of bad guys in suits and sunglasses who want to take your money, dignity and freedom.
 The IRS wants to work with you to make tax season as pain-free as possible.
 The irs.gov website carefully lists out the taxpayer bill of rights so you can stay informed.
-Taxpayer rights state:
+Taxpayer rights state you have the right to:

 An IRS audit is a review of your financial details to make sure that information is reported accurately on your tax return.
 You might get randomly selected for an audit when your return is compared to the IRS average.
 Other times, your audit may be intentional because the IRS finds issues in your return.
 Getting a notice of audit can be intimidating.
 This is one of the reasons to work with a tax attorney—they can make the process easier and less stressful.